brosell1/CV/README.md

 GCSE x 12 A* - B

 ## Interests
 Games are a huge passion of mine.
 I love playing games that don’t just take place on a TV screen, and the meta-games that spring up when things get competitive.
-Besides that, I enjoy writing, cosplay, and playing bass guitar.
+Besides that, I enjoy writing, miniature painting, and playing bass guitar.